bobshort4bobby4/PP4-Civ1/README.md

   ### User Authentification
   All user authentification functions are implemented using the django all-auth package.
 The templates are customisied to match the style of website.

+  ### Confirmation Emails
+  The booking, cancel booking and extend booking function are all confirmed via email to the user's email address.

   ### Footer
   All pages have a footer which contains working links to the hotel for both telephone and email.